Ranking simplifies complex decisions for business users by showing the best options first.

-Clicking or tapping the ranking value opens a dialog with ranking details for the corresponding item.
+Clicking the ranking value opens a dialog with ranking details for the corresponding item.

 If a list for some reason contains items that do not have a ranking value, show them at the bottom of the list.
 An example might be a new supplier that doesn’t yet have enough data to be ranked by the system.

 The ranking description provides additional context for the ranking value.

 Terms like “Best” or “Alternative” can offer more specific guidance without being too complicated.
 It is important to understand that ranking descriptions are highly contextual.
 The wording and how they map to the ranking score depend on the content, use case, and process.

 C) Change indicator